mmf81428/Data-Dawgs-MIST-4610-Project-2/README.md

 The goal of this project is to model and implement a relational database system to help manage essential operational data for Delta airlines.
 The system mostly branches off from the main entity, trip, that connects information about airports, flights, tickets, baggage, passengers, and more through their relationships.
 This model is used to help centralize and organize key operational data improving efficiency in areas such as flight management, customer service, baggage handling, and employee assignments.
 The project includes queries to help produce and analyze data that can be used to enhance the overall experience for both the staff and passengers at Delta Airlines.

 # Data Model
 Our model works to connect entities within Delta in order to allow managers to filter information regarding customers, employees, flights, specific trips, airports, baggage, Delta accounts, and much more.

-The main center of the data model is the trip entity.
-The model has the following relationships:
+The center of the data model is the Trip entity.
+The model contains the following relationships:

 The trip entity has a one-to-many identifying relationship with the ticket entity.
 A ticket can consist of many trips while a specific trip belongs to one specific ticket.
 This relationship allows managers to filter the tickets that are being bought most or least often.
 The relationship is identifying because a trip requires the ticket number to be uniquely defined.

 The trip entity also has a one-to-many non-identifying relationship to the baggage entity.
 A specific trip can be associated with multiple bags while a specific bag can only be associated with one specific trip.
 This allows managers to filter data regarding baggage weight, type, etc for each individual trip.
 The relationship is non-identifying because baggage and trip can exist independently.